IST210Group11/DS340WGroup30/README.md

 The modifications were made by Victor Suhendra and Rohan Pamidimukkla

-The dataset AAPL was acquired from yahoo, and is the apple daily stock price changes from January 2016 - March 2022.
+The datasets were acquired from yahoo, and is the daily stock price changes from January 2016 - March 2022.